 Essentially, you will sometimes get elevation values from the top of the canyon wall rather than from the floor of the canyon where you're actually hiking.
-Please be aware that this can throw off the elevation graph and elevation gain calculations for recordings taken in canyons.
+Please be aware that this can throw off the elevation graph and elevation gain calculations for activity recordings taken in canyons.

 When you upload GPX files, the “Smooth GPX” checkbox will be selected by default to minimize this issue.
-Recordings taken with the AllTrails app are already smoothed so any AllTrails GPX will not be re-smoothed on import regardless of the state of the checkbox.
+Activities taken with the AllTrails app are already smoothed so any AllTrails GPX will not be re-smoothed on import regardless of the state of the checkbox.